poncem91/cs50-similarities/README.md

 # CS50 - Similarities
 My work for HarvardX CS50's Similarities assignment.

-A program that parses text files and highlights similarities across files.
+A program that parses text files and returns a list of similarities across files.
 Program can find whole line similarities, whole sentence similarities, or similarities in substrings of a specified length.

 All the code I wrote is in **helpers.py** and in **templates/index.html**